 8. Know tax basics.

-Benjamin Franklin once wrote, “nothing can be said to be certain, except death and taxes.”
+Benjamin Franklin once wrote, “Nothing can be said to be certain, except death and taxes.”
 So yes, taxes are a big part of adulthood.
 Whether you file through an online service or hire a CPA, it’s good to know the basics.
 And part of the basics is understanding what deductions you might qualify for.
-A few big ones to get you started: anything that you donate to charity, student loan interest deduction, any expenses related to moving for your job that your company doesn’t pay for.
+A few big ones to get you started: anything that you donate to charity, student loan interest deduction, and any expenses related to moving for your job that your company doesn’t pay for.